uiuc-sst/PTgen/README.md

 The settings file in each of these tests includes a `$DATA_URL` for downloading the test's data, which is too unwieldy to store on github.

+If `../../run.sh` prompts you again for the locations of exes, you can just abort it with `ctrl+C`, then retrieve those settings with `cp ../../config.sh .`, then retry.